 I always like to read the reviews of recipes online because sometimes there are tips and other times the comments are just plain entertaining.
 The first reviewer gave this recipe five out of five stars saying it was perfect.
 That was followed by the second reviewer who gave it one star, saying it was "an absolute waste of time and ingredients".
 Well, those conflicting reviews made me definitely want to try this recipe to see which it was, a five out of five keeper recipe or a complete bomb.

-I preheated the oven to 350 degrees F and placed eight half-cup ramekins in a 13 x 9-inch baking dish that I filled with 4 cups of water.
-This brought the water level halfway up the outside of the ramekins.
+Donna's Test Kitchen: Making Lemon Pudding CakesPreheat the oven to 350 degrees F and place eight half-cup ramekins in a 13x9-inch baking dish filled with four cups of water.
+The water level will be halfway up the outside of the ramekins.

 |Ramekins Set in a Water Bath|

-Next, I beat together the egg yolks and 3/4 cup of granulated sugar, beating for 3 minutes with my electric mixer until the mixture was pale yellow and thick.
-It looked delightful.
+Next, beat together the egg yolks with 3/4 cup of granulated sugar, beating for 3 minutes with your electric mixer until the mixture is pale yellow and thick.
+It will look delightful.

 |Beat the Egg Yolks and Sugar until Light in Color|

-While the eggs were beating I mixed together the 1/2 cup of flour and the 1/4 teaspoon of salt and set that mixture aside.
-I zested one lemon and squeezed 1/3 cup of lemon juice from two lemons.
-Then it was time to stir the flour mixture into the eggs and sugar, making a very thick batter.
-That batter was then beaten on medium speed for two minutes.
-The batter was very thick and lumpy.
-I added the lemon zest, milk and lemon juice stirring gently.
-I chose to use a silicone spatula to do the stirring so I could loosen the thick, lumpy batter from the bottom and sides of the mixing bowl.
+While the eggs are beating, mix together the 1/2 cup of flour and the 1/4 teaspoon of salt and set that mixture aside.
+Zest one lemon and squeeze 1/3 cup of lemon juice from two lemons.
+Stir the flour mixture into the eggs and sugar, making a very thick batter.
+Beat the batter on medium speed for two minutes.
+The batter will be very thick and lumpy.
+Add the lemon zest, milk and lemon juice, stirring gently.
+Using a silicone spatula to do the stirring will help you loosen the thick, lumpy batter from the bottom and sides of the mixing bowl.

-Next, in a separate glass bowl, I beat the egg whites until thick and foamy and added 1/4 cup of granulated sugar.
-I continued beating until the whites formed soft peaks.
+Next, in a separate glass bowl, beat the egg whites until thick and foamy and add 1/4 cup of granulated sugar.
+Continue beating until the whites form soft peaks.

 |Use a Scoop to Distribute the Batter|

-They looked completely cooked after 40 minutes because they had browned, puffed up high above the rim of the ramekins and some had cracked.
-I used two different types of ramekins and they cooked differently depending on which ramekin was used.
+You'll know the pudding cakes are completely cooked when they are browned, puffed up high above the rim of the ramekins and some may be cracked.
+Using different types of ramekins may result in the cakes cooking differently.

 |Can You See the Different Results with Different Ramekins?|

-I was impatient to taste them because they looked delicious and smelled even better, but the recipe said to cool them in the water bath for 15 to 20 minutes.
-That's what I did.
-Yes, really.
-I was able to wait.
-After the 15 minutes, the cakes had settled a bit.
+You'll be impatient to taste them because they look delicious and smell even better, but you'll want to cool them in the water bath for 15 to 20 minutes.
+You'll see that they will settle as they cool.

 |The Cooled Lemon Pudding Cakes|

-I dug in with my spoon.
-The cake was still warm, The consistency was light and delicate.
-The flavor was sweet and lemony.
+I love to dig into these cakes while still warm and the consistency is light and delicate.
+The flavor is sweet and lemony, just what I like is a spring dessert.
 In my humble opinion, this recipe is a delicious way to showcase the flavor of lemons.
-These are easy to make and are a tasty treat.
+These lemon pudding cakes are easy to make and are a tasty treat.
 For all of us lemon lovers, this recipe deserves a five out of five stars.
 I call it a keeper.

 |Lemon Pudding Cake|